JohnWietfeldt

 Backstory

-My passion for stained glass sculpture was discovered quite by accident, while deployed to Kuwait (2001) with the Arizona Army National Guard.
-Passing long hours of downtime, I ordered a "how to" book on assembling decorative, flat stained glass panels and tools to create my first simple designs.
+My knack for stained glass sculpture was discovered quite by accident, while deployed to Kuwait in 2001 with the Arizona Army National Guard.

 I soon learned that by strategically positioning and tacking hand-cut textured glass, I could effectively represent the fluidity of natural movement.
 I began applying this new process to sculpting animal busts, figures and masks from cold glass – the first of which was a life-sized head of a horse, complete with piercing eyes and glass mane.
 One year and countless hours of disassembly and reassembly to get it right, I was hooked.